arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

          Foo [date; date; date; date; date; date; date]
 ```

+(By the way: I'm sold.
+Yours is, hands down, the most beautiful
-(I'm sold: yours is definitely the most beautiful language I have ever
+language I have ever seen).
-seen).

-Instead of writing this `fooParser`, imagine to split the input `7
-times 2025-09-18` into its syntactical components:
+Instead of writing this `fooParser`, imagine to split the input `7 times date{16/03/1953}` into its syntactical components:

 - `7`: the number.
 - ` `: a space
 - `times`: one of your language's commands.
 - ` `: a space
-- `2025-09-18`: the date.
+- `DateOnly(1953, 03, 16)`: the date.

 For now, just ignore the problem of *obtaining* those values.
 Assuming
 you have them, how would you build a `Foo`?
 Easy peasy: